livecomsjournal/journal_information/for_authors.md

 Thank you for your interest in LiveCoMS.
-The Living Journal of Computational Molecular science is a peer-reviewed journal and welcomes submissions from all investigators.
+The Living Journal of Computational Molecular Science is a peer-reviewed journal and welcomes submissions from all investigators.

 # Before Submission